 Along with his wife, he also launched an event planning and design company in 2010.
 In 2015, he was hired as a broadcaster for college football games at his alma mater, Appalachian State.
 Today, he is the director of player personnel and recruiting at Georgia State University.
 His net worth is unknown.

 Former linebacker Rosevelt Colvin won two Super Bowls throughout his decade-long NFL career, which included runs with both the Chicago Bears and New England Patriots.

 When he retired in 2008, Colvin became a franchisee and opened two UPS stores.
-In 2009, he — along with his wife and mother-in-law — opened a cupcake shop called SweeTies Gourmet Treats in Indianapolis, and it features several football-themed desserts.
+In 2009, he — along with his wife and mother-in-law — opened a cupcake shop called SweeTies Gourmet Treats in Indianapolis.
 Colvin’s net worth is unknown.